 Parking

 Public parking is available in several lots throughout downtown Montpelier.
-On-street parking is metered and typically has a 2-hour limit.
+On-street parking is metered with a typical 2-hour limit.
+Most visitors find it easiest to park once and explore on foot.

 Best Times to Visit